South Campus Media Center

 When students work in a makerspace, they are able focus on a tangible goal in front of their eyes.
 They can leverage the skills they’ve learned in school to solve problems while they create works of lasting value.
 The process of making can be meditative, bringing students into the present moment.

-Contains the full text for thousands of scholarly publications across all academic disciplines.
+Thousands of scholarly publications across all academic disciplines.